JaesungBae/GenDA-Challenge-25-ZSTTS-PSE/README.md

 - (Optional) Any results on the third-party evaluation data they used to validate the models
 - (Optional) Description of the new PSE architecture they propose, including the model complexity

-# How to Run This Code
+# How to Run Baseline Experiment Code
 ## Track 1.
 Augmenting Personalized Data With Zero-shot TTS System
 Run Baseline Implementation
 We provide example implementation that generate personalized speech data with [SpeechT5-based zero-shot TTS system](https://huggingface.co/microsoft/speecht5_tts).